gjbex/C-plus-plus-software-engineering/source-code/cmake/README.md

 ## What is it?

+!. `simple`: trivial example of a CMake project.
 1. `libary`: CMake example of how to install a library and its headers.
 1. `external-library`: simple example of building an application that uses GSL, a third-party library (GNU GSL).